MLZ94/ofrp_device_asus_X00QD/README.md

-TWRP device tree for ASUS Zenfone 5 (ZE620KL)
+OrangeFox device tree for ASUS Zenfone 5 (ZE620KL)
 ========================================================

 The ZenFone 5 (codenamed _"ZE620KL"_) is a mid-range smartphone from ASUS.